EbokianKnight/EbokianServer/readme.md

 ##**ToDo List**
 * [ ] Add and test HasManyThrough
+* [ ] Make the #where method within the searchable module chainable
 * [ ] Add file from which to read and change database constants
 * [ ] Build small sample site to showcase the code in action
 * [ ] Add database validations and !bang versions of save and destroy